-Enjoy Canada’s foremost illumination festival in Niagara Falls as we capture the magic of the holiday season!
+Enjoy Canada’s foremost illumination festival in Niagara Falls as we capture the magic of the winter season!

-The Ontario Power Generation Winter Festival of Lights was founded 37 years ago in 1982.
-Today we are proud to be Canada’s largest illumination festival and the premiere illumination festival in North America, attracting over 1.8 million visitors and 450 motor coaches annually.
+The Niagara Falls Winter Festival of Lights was founded 40 years ago in 1982.
+Today we are proud to be Canada’s largest illumination festival and the premiere illumination festival in North America, attracting over 1 million visitors annually.

-The Winter Festival of Lights was founded in 1982 by a partnership consisting of the Niagara Falls Canada Visitor and Convention Bureau (now known as Niagara Falls Tourism), the City of Niagara Falls, The Niagara Parks Commission and a number of private businesses in Niagara’s tourism sector.
+The Winter Festival of Lights was founded in 1982 by a partnership between the Niagara Falls Canada Visitor and Convention Bureau (now known as Niagara Falls Tourism), the City of Niagara Falls, the Niagara Parks Commission and a number of private businesses in Niagara Falls’ tourism sector.

-The Ontario Power Generation Winter Festival of Lights is produced by Niagara Falls Tourism in partnership with Niagara Parks Commission, Tourism Partnership of Ontario and the Ontario Government.
+The Winter Festival of Lights is presented by Niagara Falls Tourism in partnership with the Tourism Partnership of Niagara, Niagara Parks Commission, and local Business Improvement Areas.